Configuring Settings.php

 Trusted Host Setting

-setting is not configured.
+You will see a warning within /admin/reports/status if the trusted_host_patterns setting is not configured.
 This setting protects sites from HTTP Host header attacks.
 However, sites running on Pantheon are not vulnerable to this specific attack and the warning can be safely ignored.
-If you would like to resolve the warning, use the following configuration:
+Use the configuration below if you would like to resolve the warning:

 Note